patrickbiegon/ionize-react-app/README.md

 To build a Docker Image, you have to run the following command in our terminal:

-docker build -f devDockerfile.web -t myApp:v1
+docker build -f build/droid/Dockerfile -t myApp:v1

 To run the built docker image, use the following command: